perfanalytics/pose2sim/README.md

 `Pose2Sim` provides a workflow for 3D markerless kinematics, as an alternative to the more usual marker-based motion capture methods.
 It aims to provide a free tool to obtain research-grade results from consumer-grade equipment.
 Any combination of phone, webcam, GoPro, etc. can be used.

-Pose2Sim stands for "OpenPose to OpenSim", as it uses OpenPose inputs (2D keypoints coordinates obtained from multiple videos) and leads to an OpenSim result (full-body 3D joint angles).
-Other 2D pose estimators such as BlazePose (MediaPipe), DeepLabCut, AlphaPose, can now be used as inputs.
+Pose2Sim stands for "OpenPose to OpenSim", as it originally used OpenPose inputs (2D keypoints coordinates obtained from multiple videos) and lead to an [OpenSim](https://opensim.stanford.edu/) result (full-body 3D joint angles).
+Pose estimation is now performed with more recent models from [RTMPose](https://github.com/open-mmlab/mmpose/tree/main/projects/rtmpose), and OpenPose and other options are kept as legacy options.

 If you can only use one single camera and don't mind losing some accuracy, please consider using [Sports2D](https://github.com/davidpagnon/Sports2D).